 How will an Amazon interview assess my performance against 16 Leadership Principles?

-Every interview question will be "testing" at least one LP, which is why if you research the Internet well enough, you can collect the most frequently asked LP questions and map them against each LP.
-I've also pulled together a vetted list of Amazon interview questions to give you a sense of some of the most frequently asked themes.
-I don't recommend that you focus too much on mapping questions to LPs.
-Use this exercise to get a flavour of what the questions may sound like but do not make this the central part of your preparation.
+Every interview question will be "testing" at least one LP (more often two), which is why if you research the Internet well enough, you can collect the most frequently asked LP questions and map them against each LP.
+We've also pulled together a vetted list of Amazon interview questions to give you a sense of some of the most frequently asked themes.
+Use this list exercise to get a flavour of what the questions may sound like but do not make this the central part of your Amazon interview preparation.

 How should I respond to Amazon interview questions?

-You should respond with an introductory story that lasts no more than 4 minutes.
+You should respond with an introductory story that lasts around 10 minutes.
 The response should be structured in a STAR (or SOAR) format: Situation, Task (or Obstacle), Actions, Results (check out my signature STAR Interview Technique training).
 Then you should invite the interviewer to drill down for more details and be ready to provide them.
 You should also ensure that all situations end with measurable outcomes.
 These can be both quantitative and or qualitative – regardless, you should be able to explain how you knew that you succeeded or failed.

 You know you are doing well when an Amazon interview feels like a conversation.
 Aim to be brief and to the point - concise enough to exclude unnecessary or unrelated details, but offer enough to the interviewer to demonstrate that the story is real and that you have an eye for detail.